-Shelly Nevares received a B.A. in History from Brigham Young University, and her Masters in Special Education from California State University San Marcos.
+Shelly Nevares received a B.A. in History from Brigham Young University, and her Master’s in Special Education from California State University San Marcos.
 A strong advocate of hands-on, inquiry-based learning, she involves her students in a variety of, problem-solving, and technology-infused activities that provide them with opportunities to access the general education curriculum.
 Her professional interests focus on supporting the unique educational needs and strengths of a child with special needs.
-She helps and supports students by determining which instructional practices will meed the academic and behavioral needs identified for that student.
+She helps and encourages students by determining which instructional practices will meet the academic and behavioral needs identified for that student.

 Tracy is excited to return to Bella as an Educational Specialist.
-Tracy has her Masters in Special Education and has a history working at alternative schools serving students with many different diagnosis.
-She truly cares for her students and takes the time to get to know them and identify the best way to help them grow and achieve their goals.
-Tracy loves working with the staff here at Bella Mente and is looking forward to a great year with students and collaborating with the staff.
-In her spare time she enjoys reading, traveling and spending time at the beach with family (husband and two children in college) and friends.
+Tracy has her Masters in Special Education and has a history working at alternative schools serving students with many different diagnoses.
+She genuinely cares for her students and takes the time to get to know them and identify the best way to help them grow and achieve their goals.
+Tracy loves working with the staff here at Bella Mente and is looking forward to a great year with students and collaborating with the team.
+In her spare time, she enjoys reading, traveling, and spending time at the beach with family (husband and two children in college) and friends.

 Lisa is a graduate of Cal Poly University and attained her teaching credential from National University.
 She has over twenty years of teaching experience in both private and public schools.
 She began her teaching career in Lake Elsinore but later married and moved to Oklahoma.
 Here she took a long break from teaching to raise her family and a few horses.
 When her kids were older, she returned to work and taught Kindergarten at a private school in Claremore, Oklahoma.
 She eventually returned to California and resumed teaching.
 She is married and has two grown children and five step children.
 In her spare time she likes to travel, garden, ride her horse and spend time at the beach.

-Rik was born in La Mirada California but moved to the Native American reservation of the Navajo Indian Tribe in Thoreau, New Mexico when he was 8 years old.
+Rik was born in La Mirada, California.
+His family moved to the Native American reservation of the Navajo Indian Tribe in Thoreau, New Mexico when he was eight years old.
 Rik graduated high school in Thoreau in 1986 and attended NMSU on a music scholarship for music education and performance.

-Rik started off as a laborer but, through the years, moved up to project manager building high profile residences and businesses in the La Jolla Farms, Rancho Santa Fe, and the Fairbanks Ranch areas.
+Rik started as a laborer but, through the years, moved up to project manager.
+He started building high profile residences and businesses in the La Jolla Farms, Rancho Santa Fe, and the Fairbanks Ranch areas.
 Along with building homes, Rik has used his master carpentry skills to build custom furniture and has served as Master Carpenter on several Private yachts.

 Join us for a bright career